ArtskydJ/tweet-tweet/README.md

 	accessTokenSecret: '...'
 })

+tweet('Never teach someone how to cartwheel beside a lake. #lessonlearned')

+setTimeout(function () {
 	tweet('That awkward moment when you wake up...
 Said no one ever.')

-setTimeout(function () {
-	tweet('Never teach someone how to cartwheel beside a lake. #fail #lessonlearned') }, 60 * 1000)
+}, 60 * 1000)
 ```